flegall/rogntudju/packages/checker/README.md

+# `@rogntudju/checker`

-# A specialized checker HOC
+A specialized HOC that detects useless re-renders in dev mode.

 ## Usage